Herman Braun-Vega: Education

 In 1950, Herman became the student of Carlos Quizpez Asín at the School of Fine Arts in Lima, where he studied for a year and a half.
 At the beginning of 1951, his brother Max (19), who signed Fernando Vega, decided to travel to Paris to be a painter.
-At the end of that year (1951), Herman, with only 18 years old, also moved to Paris to be a painter.
+At the end of that year (1951), Herman, only 18 years old, also moved to Paris to be a painter.
 Introduced by his brother to the poet Jean Sénac, he evolved as soon as he arrived in the Parisian artistic community in a privileged way as a resident of the Hôtel du Vieux-Colombier, then managed by Maria Manton and Louis Nallard.
 In Paris, he had for the first time the opportunity to see original works by great masters that he had only known until then through reproductions.
 From that moment he will continue his training as an autodidact, in contact with other artists, and by studying the works of the great masters of painting in museums.